Colombia Cano Limon-Covenas oil pipeline pumping suspended for 12 days

 The Cano Limon-Covenas pipeline, which can transport up to 210,000 barrels of oil per day and runs along Colombia's northern border with Venezuela, was attacked 13 times last year, leading to fires and contamination of the surrounding area.

-It was not immediately possible to establish how the suspension of oil pumping had affected production at oil fields in Colombia's Arauca province, including those belonging to private companies SierraCol and Parex.
+Oil company SierraCol's operations in Arauca province have not been affected by the suspension of pumping along the pipeline, it said.

+Parex, another oil company with operations in Arauca, was not immediately available to comment.

-(Reporting by Luis Jaime Acosta; Writing by Oliver Griffind; Editing by Jonathan Oatis)
+(Reporting by Luis Jaime Acosta; Writing by Oliver Griffin; Editing by Jonathan Oatis)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))